 This course is for students who may want to start, manage or grow a business.
-Beginning with the identification of the business opportunity, students establish goals, objectives, resources and the team, which form the foundation of the business.
-The course integrates various business functions with the intent of helping students understand start-up, growth, venture capital, the role of talent, operations, and marketing.
+Beginning with the identification of the business opportunity, students establish goals, objectives, resources and the team, which form the foundation of the business. course integrates various business functions with the intent of helping students understand start-up, growth, venture capital, the role of talent, operations, and marketing.

-Prerequisite(s): ACCT-105 or BUSN-100 or BUSN-130 Corequisite(s): none
+Prerequisite(s): ACCT-105 or BUSN-100 or BUSN-130

 BUSN 255 Human Resource Management 3 cr.
-Specific attention is placed in this course on the day-to-day administrative and management procedures necessary to support the workforce included are matters of recruiting, selecting and hiring personnel, legal requirements that govern records and interactions with employees, rules and regulations covering termination, task definition, and training.
+Specific attention is placed in this course on the dayto-day administrative and management procedures necessary to support the workforce Included are matters of recruiting, selecting and hiring personnel, legal requirements that govern records interactions with employees, rules and regulations covering termination, task definition, and training.